NabilSNaS/DaST/README.md

 ```
 After training:

-Update model paths (DaST Model, Baseline Model, and Target Model) in eval_resnet.py.Trained models will be saved in the saved_model and pretrained directories.
+Update model paths (DaST Model, Baseline Model, and Target Model) in eval_resnet.py.
+Trained models will be saved in the saved_model and pretrained directories.

 Then evaluate the DCGAN-trained model:
 ```